-- (a) All persons serving as gurney van and/or wheelchair van drivers shall be at least 18 years of age and possess a current California Driver's License, designated class III/C or higher. - (b) All persons serving as gurney van and/or wheelchair van attendants shall possess at least a current CPR certificate and an American Red Cross First Aid Certification or equivalent.
-Attendants must have knowledge of and follow MTS rules and guidelines for public transportation. - (c) No person shall act in the capacity of a gurney van and/or wheelchair van driver or attendant if such person is required by law to register as a sex offender or has been convicted of any criminal offense involving force, duress, threat, or intimidation within the last five years. - (1) Any exempt organization or entity may request for a fee to have any driver who operates a non-emergency medical vehicle receive a pre-employment criminal records check in accordance with the standards set forth by this Division. - (2) The fee for this service shall be established in the fee document and shall cover the actual cost of administering the provisions of (c)(1). - (d) All persons acting as gurney van and/or wheelchair van drivers or attendants shall wear clean uniforms that identify employer or sponsoring agency, have visible identification of name and comply with the requirements of this Division.
+- (a) All persons serving as gurney van and/or wheelchair van drivers shall be at least 18 years of age and possess a current California Driver's License, designated class III/C or higher. - (b) All persons serving as gurney van and/or wheelchair van attendants shall possess at least a current American Red Cross Standard First Aid Certification or equivalent. - (c) No person shall act in the capacity of a gurney van and/or wheelchair van driver or attendant if such person is required by law to register as a sex offender or has been convicted of any criminal offense involving force, duress, threat, or intimidation within the last five years. - (1) Any exempt organization or entity may request for a fee to have any driver who operates a non-emergency medical vehicle receive a pre-employment criminal records check in accordance with the standards set forth by this Division.

+- (2) The fee for this service shall be established in the fee document and shall cover the actual cost of administering the provisions of (c)(1). - (d) All persons acting as gurney van and/or wheelchair van drivers or attendants shall wear clean uniforms that identify employer or sponsoring agency, have visible identification of name and comply with the requirements of this Division.